TempoControl: Temporal Attention Guidance for Text-to-Video Models: Experiments

 \subsection{Conclusions}

-Current text-to-video models generate semantically accurate and high-quality videos, but they lack precise control over the temporal appearance of objects and actions.
-Our results show that existing text-conditioning approaches are insufficient for temporal control.
-To address this gap, we present a data-free temporal conditioning technique, which maintains video quality while enabling fine-grained temporal control through attention steering.
-We hope our approach will inspire new solutions to tasks such as audio-video alignment, as discussed in this work.
+Current text-to-video models generate high-quality videos but lack precise control over when objects and actions appear.
+We find that adding explicit timing cues does not improve temporal control and can substantially degrade visual quality (e.g., for Wan~2.1, Temporal Accuracy changes from 65.18\% without timing cues to 63.94\% with them, while Imaging Quality drops from 59.99\% to 53.76\%).
+To address this, we introduce a data-free temporal conditioning method that preserves visual quality while enabling fine-grained temporal control through attention steering.

+These results suggest that temporal control is not a prompting problem.
+Even with explicit timing cues, models fail to produce correct temporal behavior, indicating a gap in how temporal information is represented.
+This motivates the use of explicit control mechanisms, such as ours, for reliable temporal alignment.